Occupational Therapy Major (B.S.)

 The Accreditation Council for Occupational Therapy Education (ACOTE), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; (301)652-AOTA grants accreditation to entry level MS and OTD programs in the United States.
 Our Master’s degree program is currently accredited by ACOTE.

 The OTD program at the University of New Hampshire has received candidacy for accreditation from the ACOTE.
-The program must have a pre-accreditation review, complete an onsite evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the National Certification examination.
+The program will have a pre-accreditation review, complete an onsite evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the National Certification examination.

 After completing the Master's degree or OTD in occupational therapy, including 24 weeks of Level II Fieldwork, students will be eligible to sit for the national certification examination offered by the National Board for Certification in Occupational Therapy (NBCOT), which is required to practice as an occupational therapist.
 Detailed information regarding the Occupational Therapy: Advanced Standing MS and OTD Program may be found in the UNH Graduate Catalog.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.